 - Gemini/FLAMINGOS-2: PI, 2 nights.
 Validation of FLAMINGOS-2 for Exoplanet Research: The WASP-18b Case Study.

-As a principal investigator (PI), I have been awarded 52 hours of Spitzer Space Telescope time, 8 orbits with the Hubble Space Telescope, and 11 nights of observing time on some of the largest telescopes in the world.
-I am also a co-investigator on the largest exoplanet HST treasury program to date and the technical contact for a large Spitzer DDT program.
+As a principal investigator (PI), I have been awarded 52 hours of Spitzer Space Telescope time, 8 orbits with the Hubble Space Telescope, and 14 nights of observing time on some of the largest telescopes in the world.
+I am also a co-investigator on the largest exoplanet HST treasury program to date and the technical contact for two large Spitzer programs.